geotools/geotools/docs/user/tutorial/feature/csv2shp.rst

 The other difference between an Object and a Feature is that a Feature has some form of location information (if not we would not be able to draw it on a map).
-The location information is going to be captured by a “Geometry” (or shape) that is stored in an attribute.
+The location information is going to be captured by a "Geometry" (or shape) that is stored in an attribute.

  .. image:: images/geometry.png